 More than one-half mile of cable was used to reach all of the sensor locations on the telescope.
 It was extremely important to maintain proper cable labeling so as to avoid miswiring the instrumentation to the acquisition channels.
 The management of this large number of cables required careful identification and specification of the cable arrangement.
-The test setup, instrumentation cabling for the acquisition system and cable making efforts are shown in Figure 5a, 5b, and 5c respectively.
-(It is important to note that no one was exempt from doing the most mundane tasks in order to complete the test setup!)
+The test setup and instrumentation cabling for the acquisition system is shown in Figure 3a and 3b, respectively.